 The LinkSmart® Border Gateway provides a single point of entry into an "Internet of Things" (IoT-AS) autonomous system consisting of connected devices, their supporting services and the messaging infrastructure.
 These are the main functionalities:

 TLS offloading at the edge of the protected autonomous system (HTTPS, TLS-encrypted MQTT and TLS-encrypted WebSocket).

 Authentication and authorization for HTTP, MQTT and WebSocket requests.
-Users and their permissions can be defined using an Identity Provider conforming to the OpenID protocol.
+Users and their permissions can be defined using an Identity Provider conforming to the OpenID Connect protocol.